File upload on Android mobile browser apps with no permissions

 A note about Outlook app on Android

-By defaukt the custom in-app browser never open the file picker with input of type file.
+By default the custom in-app browser never open the file picker with input of type file.

 The user must go to settings and enable "Use default browser" to be able to use file picker again.